algogrit/presentation-go-fundamentals/slides.md

 - Loops for next value received from channel

-- Blocks until the channel is closed
+- Terminates the loop if it detects that the channel is closed

 ---